 What is Zero Liquid Discharge & Why is it Important?

-- Lowered waste volumes decrease the cost associated with waste management.
+- Lower waste volumes decrease the cost associated with waste management.

-- Recycle water on site, lowering water acquisition costs and risk.
-Recycling on-site can also result in less treatment needs, versus treating to meet stringent environmental discharge standards.
+- Recycling water on-site lowers water acquisition costs and risk.
+Recycling on-site can also result in fewer treatment needs, versus treating to meet stringent environmental discharge standards.

-- Improved environmental performance, and regulatory risk profile for future permitting.
+- Improve environmental performance and regulatory risk profile for future permitting.

-Several methods of waste management are classified as zero liquid discharge, despite using different boundaries to define the point where discharge occurs.
+Several methods of waste management are classified as ZLD, despite using different boundaries to define the point where discharge occurs.
 Usually, a facility or site property line that houses the industrial process is considered the border or ‘boundary condition’ where wastewater must be treated, recycled, and converted to solids for disposal to achieve zero liquid discharge.

-Certain facilities send their liquid waste off-site for treatment, deep well disposal, or incineration and they consider this to qualify as zero liquid discharge.
-This approach to zero liquid discharge eliminates continuous discharge of liquids to surface waters or sewers, but can significantly increase cost.
+Certain facilities send their liquid waste off-site for treatment, deep well disposal, or incineration and they consider this to qualify as ZLD.
+This approach eliminates the continuous discharge of liquids to surface waters or sewers, but can significantly increase cost.

-Some engineers describe their designs as near-zero liquid discharge or minimal liquid discharge to highlight that they discharge low levels of wastewater, but do not eliminate liquid in their waste.
-For some facilities, it may be more economic to approach but not achieve complete ZLD by concentrating brine to lower volumes.
+Some engineers describe their designs as near-ZLD or minimal liquid discharge to highlight that they discharge low levels of wastewater, but these processes do not eliminate liquid in their waste.
+For some facilities, it may be more economical to approach but not achieve complete ZLD by concentrating brine to lower volumes.
 Furthermore, it may be possible to avoid the creation of liquid waste on-site through careful water conservation or by treating contaminants at their source before they can enter the main flow of water.

 Why is Zero Liquid Discharge Important?